Reidaa/robbot/README.md

 ## TODO

-* Gracefull exit when SIGTERM
+* Gracefully exit when SIGTERM
+* Add Prisma
+* Proper asyncio handling when using Reddit API